Key Takeaways

 Adding heat sources is wasteful if your basement lacks insulation and there is no way to stop heat loss.
 Similarly, if cold drafts keep coming in, there’s no way you will achieve your desired temperature.

-To remedy a cold basement and to improve the working of your heating unit, consider insulating basement walls and floor.
-After finding air leaks in the foundation, wall, windows, and floors, seal them properly.
+To remedy a cold basement and to improve the working of your heating unit, consider insulating the basement walls and floor.
+After finding air leaks in the foundation, walls, windows, and floors, seal them properly.
 If your basement has concrete walls, they should be insulated with extruded foam.
 For wood-framed walls, fiberglass is the most suitable type of insulation.
 To insulate the basement floor, use foam board insulation.
 You can also add floor rugs or install wall-to-wall carpets to seal the floor perfectly.
-If you plan on using radiant floor heating, you will have to install it first then insulate your floor.

 Insulating the ceiling is important if your basement is under an uninsulated space, such as a garage or porch.
 Use plywood, drywall, or rigid foam to cover the large holes and gaps.

 Cold air enters your basement through windows, ducts, rim joist, header joist, and non-insulated rooms above, so it’s also important to insulate these areas.
-Use weather stripping and film insulation on windows to reduce cold drafts.
+Use weatherstripping and window film insulation to reduce cold drafts.
 To insulate rim joists and headers, use foam insulation to fill the gaps and seal the cracks with spray foam sealant.
 Use mastic tape to seal the air leaks in your ductwork.
 Also, make sure your first-story walls are fully insulated.

 Related: Top Basement Air Conditioning Options for Homeowners